sass/sass/doc-src/SASS_CHANGELOG.md

   follow its documentation and emit an error if a non-string value is passed.

+* Defining a function named `calc`, `element`, `expression`, or `url` (or the former two with a vendor-style prefix) is now deprecated.
+  These functions were already shadowed by CSS functions with special parsing rules, and so were impossible to use anyway.
+In the future, attempting to define these functions will throw an error.

 ## 3.4.9 (24 November 2014)

 [Tagged on GitHub](https://github.com/sass/sass/releases/tag/3.4.9).